Do you like the idea of traveling to South America on a budget?

-They say Bolivia is one of the cheapest countries in South America, however, when weighing up the cost of backpacking Central America with South America, remember that the cost of living in South America is higher.
+They say Bolivia is one of the cheapest countries in South America, however, when weighing up the cost of backpacking Central America, remember that the cost of living in South America is higher.

-It’s still very affordable for most backpackers but more difficult to do on a budget, simply because you have a ton more options in South America.
+It’s still very affordable for most backpackers but difficult to do on a budget, simply because you have a ton more options in South America.

 Also, tourism is much more developed in South America.